-- The length of the Review (30 - 90 calendar days).
+- The length of the Review.
+If you do not specify a length, it will default to 30 calendar days, the minimum.
 During the review you can request to extend the length of the review by sending mail to email@example.com at least two days before the scheduled end date (90 days is the maximum).

 - The answer to the following questions for each bundle you submit for posting as a separate download during the review.